Tentmaking or bi-vocational ministers

 PDS # 7231203001

 Part-Time Pastor, Full Time Church, by Robert LaRochelle, Pilgrim Press, 2010

 Some guidance to churches from the Association of Presbyterian Tentmakers

-PNCs should address these questions as they prepare the CIF and prepare to interview potential tentmakers.
+PNCs should address these questions as they prepare the MIF and prepare to interview potential tentmakers.